Analysis System

 • Implement hub-first streaming

-Community Detection (bengal/analysis/community_detection.py)
+Community Detection (bengal/analysis/graph/community_detection.py)

 Purpose: Discovers topical clusters in content using the Louvain method for modularity optimization.